 - Job Postings: Recruit WPI talent for a range of open positions by posting on our online platform.

-- Career Fairs: Participate in our annual Fall, Spring, and virtual Career Fairs.
+- Career Fairs/Career Expos: Participate in our annual Fall, Spring, and virtual Career Fairs or a career expo focused on a specific academic discipline.

 - Host a Company Event: Provide general information about your organization by coming to campus to host an event.